MaraEliana/Diversified-Answer-Generation-QA-System/README.md

 One of the key challenges in evaluating our RAG pipeline is the absence of standardized metrics for measuring diversification.
 Existing evaluation frameworks such as **RAGAS** and **DeepEval** do not explicitly assess diversification in retrieval or generation.

 To address this gap, we explored **alpha-nDCG**, a metric that evaluates document relevance for multiple intents associated with a query.
-Since available implementations of alpha-nDCG are limited and often lack clear usage guidelines, we implemented our own version by referencing the original paper and its description in the the Encyclopedia of Database Systems (Alessio et al., 2024; Carbonell & Goldstein, 1998; Sakai, 2018).
+Since available implementations of alpha-nDCG are limited and often lack clear usage guidelines, we implemented our own version by referencing the original paper and its description in the the Encyclopedia of Database Systems (Clarke et al., 2008; Sakai, 2018).

 α-nDCG is a variant of Normalized Discounted Cumulative Gain (nDCG) designed for evaluating diversified search results.
 It assumes that a query $q$ can have multiple possible intents $i$ with known per-intent relevance assessments.
 Given a ranked list, let $I_i(r) = 1$ if the document at rank $r$ is relevant to intent $i$, and $ I_i(r) = 0 $ otherwise.
 Define the cumulative count of relevant documents for intent $ i $ at rank $ r $ as: